+Most scholarships are renewable for up to four consecutive years of enrollment.
 For many of the programs listed below, a minimum grade point average is required for continued eligibility.
-Scholarships and grants are not awarded based on athletic ability or athletic participation.
+Scholarships and grants are not awarded based on athletic ability or participation.

 Johnson & Wales University has adopted an institutional policy whereby the total of all University funded or administered monies awarded to a single student may not exceed a specified dollar amount during an academic year.
 This amount is determined prior to each year's financial aid awarding process.

-For more information, contact the Admissions or Student Financial Services offices.
+For more information, contact Admissions or Student Financial Services.

-Alpha Beta Gamma (National Honor Society) Scholarship: A scholarship worth up to \$5,000 is awarded to outstanding transfer students who are members of Alpha Beta Gamma.
+Alpha Beta Gamma (National Honor Society)

+Scholarship: A scholarship worth up to \$5,000 is awarded to outstanding transfer students who are members of Alpha Beta Gamma.
 The application for this scholarship is the application for admission to the University.

-Business Professionals of America (BPA)
+Business Professionals of America

-Scholarship: The University offers a number of BPA scholarships ranging from \$500 up to full tuition.
-Awards are based on BPA activities, a letter of recommendation from the BPA advisor and academic record.
-Applications are available from J&W's National Student Organizations Office.
-The application deadline is February 1, prior to enrollment.
-This scholarship is renewable based on continued involvement in and support of BPA.
+Scholarship (BPA): The University offers a number of BPA scholarships ranging from \$1,000 up to full tuition.
+Awards are based on BPA activities and academic record, and are renewable based on continued involvement in and support of BPA.
+Apply for admission online at www.jwu.edu.
+The deadline for full tuition scholarship eligibility is February 1, prior to enrollment.